kubb-labs/kubb/docs/plugins/plugin-oas/index.md

 ### contentType

 Define which contentType should be used.
-By default, this is set based on the first used contentType.
+By default, this is set based on the contentType being found.

 |           |                                       |
 |----------:|:--------------------------------------|